Port Jackson Pidgin English: Grammar

-Although Robert Dawson, a company agent of the Australian Agricultural Company, pointed out that Port Jackson Pidgin English is a jargon (also called a ‘pre-pidgin’) with a mixed lexicon and only basic grammar, the language does exhibit great morphological stability.
-Lexical items borrowed from English are combined with other items from Aboriginal languages to form a pidgin compound.
-For example, ‘blakjin’—literally consisting of ‘black’ and ‘gin’—means ‘Aboriginal woman’.
-Replicate morphemes are used to emphasise a word’s meaning.
-For instance, ‘debildebil’ means ‘great devil’.
-Interrogatives and quantifiers are also borrowed from English.
-In the pidgin, ‘plenti’, which can be retrieved from the English word ‘plenty’, means ‘many’.
-‘Wen’ is an interrogative word that means ‘when’.
-Interestingly, while Port Jackson Pidgin English has borrowed considerably from English verbs and lexicon, it has made only a small number of Aboriginal borrowings.

 Morphology

-Both free morphemes and bound morphemes are attested in Port Jackson Pidgin English, even though most morphemes are free.
-Three examples of bound morphemes are ‘-fela’, ‘-im’ and ‘-it’.
-The first morpheme is a suffix that nominalises nouns, which is retrieved from the English word ‘fellow’.
-For example, ‘blakfela’ means ‘Aboriginal people’, and ‘datfela’ means ‘that one’.
-The second and the third morphemes are both transitivity markers.
-There are also compound words and single morphemes that are English based in the pidgin.
-For example, the word used to refer to convicts is ‘gabamenman’, which literally means ‘government man’.
-It is a compound word that consists of ‘gabamen’ and ‘man’.
-An example of a single morpheme is ‘baimbai’.
-It literally means ‘by and by’, while the actual meaning is ‘later’.
+Both free morphemes and bound morphemes are attested in Port Jackson Pidgin English, but most morphemes are free.
+Three examples of bound morphemes are -fela, -im and -it.
+The first morpheme is a suffix that nominalises nouns, which is retrieved from the English word 'fellow'.
+For example, blakfela means "Aboriginal people', and datfela means 'that one'.
+The second and the third morphemes are transitivity markers.
+There are also compound words and single morphemes that are from English in the pidgin.
+For example, the word that is used to refer to convicts is gabamenman, which literally means 'government man', a compound word that consists of gabamen and man.
+An example of a single morpheme is 'baimbai.
+It literally means "by and by" though its actual meaning is "later".

 Determiners

 There is evidence that determiners are present in Port Jackson Pidgin English.
-For example, ‘dat’ and ‘diz’ respectively originate from the English words ‘that’ and ‘these’.
-Possessive determiners are also presented.
-For instance, ‘main’ indicates first person singular possessive form in the pidgin, which is retrieved from the English word ‘my’.
+For example, dat and diz respectively originate from the English words 'that' and 'these'.
+Possessive determiners also exist.
+For instance, main indicates the first-person singular possessive form in the pidgin, which is retrieved from the English word 'my'.